ctrh-org/cuttherope-h5dx/CONTRIBUTING.md

 ### 🤔 What you should NOT do

+- Submitting low-effort or noise PRs, including, but not limited to: unnecessary README edits, cosmetic documentation tweaks, or changes unrelated to an actual issue or improvement.

+  - If a change does not fix a bug, add a feature, or meaningfully improve documentation, it likely does not belong in a pull request.

 - Avoid submitting pull requests with **only cosmetic changes** (e.g., whitespace tweaks or code reformatting without functional impact).
   - These changes clutter diffs and make code reviews harder.
 [See this comment by the Rails team](https://github.com/rails/rails/pull/13771#issuecomment-32746700).
   - Always run Prettier before committing to avoid unnecessary diffs.